Femicide: Kenya

+South Africa

+South Africa has one of the world's highest femicide rates.
+The United Nations Office on Drugs and Crime (UNODC) recorded the global female homicide rate at roughly 2.2 per 100,000 in 2021.
+In 2022, South Africa's femicide rate was 12.2 per 100,000 – about six times higher.
+According to UN Women, South Africa has five times higher than the global average of femicide rates.
+Women for Change (WFC), an NGO dedicated to combating gender-based violence (GBV) and femicide (GBVF), noted that 5,578 women were killed between April 2023 and March 2024, with femicide rising 33.8% year on year.
+"The sad reality within South Africa when it comes to GBVF is that we have a conviction rate of 12%," WFC's national spokesperson, Cameron Kasambala said, claiming that at least 86% of the time nothing was done when victims of GBVF reported cases to the police.
+In 2019, President Cyril Ramaphosa described South Africa as one of "the most unsafe places in world to be a woman".
+GBVF had been declared a national crisis in 2019.
+In November 2025 during the G20 Summit, The National Disaster Management Centre (NDMC) upgraded GBVF to a national disaster.

 Asia

 China

 In present-day China, despite official condemnation and outrage, female infanticide continues.
 In late 1982, the Chinese press was the first to indicate that female infanticide was being practiced as the final option to circumvent the one-child policy.
 An expert from the City University of New York, however, disagrees with the tendency to characterize female infanticide as "the unfortunate consequence of Chinese population control and modernization policies".
 She defines female infanticide as "part of a crime of gender", which she refers to as "social femicide", and relates it to the broader problem of gender inequality in Chinese society.

 Female infanticide was common in traditional China, where natural hardships such as famines reinforced cultural norms favoring sons, and encouraged hard-pressed families to abandon or kill their infant daughters.
 Furthermore, daughters became liabilities, as gender was also crucial to the system of ancestor worship, in which only sons were allowed to carry out ritual sacrifices.
 Thus, "if a couple failed to produce a son, its crucial links to the past and future were broken".